-Prior to matriculation, College of Pharmacy applicants must complete and receive a Bachelor of Science degree in pharmacy from a program accredited by the country of residence.
-The college will evaluate all official transcripts to determine if the student has successfully completed the following courses with a grade of C or higher:
+Prior to matriculation, College of Pharmacy applicants must complete and receive a Bachelor of Science degree in Pharmacy from a program accredited by the country of residence.
+The college will evaluate all official transcripts to determine if the student has successfully completed the courses listed below with a grade of C or higher.

 Graduate Record Examination or Pharmacy College Admission Test

 Applicants are required to submit official scores from either the Graduate Record Examination (GRE) or the Pharmacy College Admission Test (PCAT).
 The GRE general test (verbal reasoning, quantitative reasoning, and analytical writing) is required for admission.
-A combined GRE score greater than 300 on the new version or its equivalent on the older version is preferred.
-The PCAT is designed to measure verbal ability, quantitative ability, reading comprehension, and knowledge of biology and chemistry.
-Both, the GRE and PCAT, scores should be no more than five years old at the time of the interview.
+A combined GRE score greater than 300 is preferred (1000 in the previous grading system).

 Pharmacy College Admission Test